ehoxha91/impact_echo_contrastive_learning/README.md

 # WIP
-The code, model weights, datasets, will be uploaded soon.
+The code, model weights, datasets, will be uploaded when the related paper is published.